JorensM/gitnalytics/meta-todo.md

 * Decide on exact time to post (probably in the morning)
 * Prepare for feedback
 * Stripe promo code (yearly discount)
+* Share socials on PH page and profile

 Right after launch:
 * Share launch with network and socials